rburgst/sports-keystone-next/doc/article.md

 Now we no longer need to manually create the test data, sweet.

 ## Testing

 Usually I tend to implement new features in a TDD manner, however, since we were still exploring keystone, we failed to do that up until now.
-Lets correct that and add tests for our newly introduced business logic.
+Let's correct that and add tests for our newly introduced business logic.

 ```typescript
 import { setupTestRunner } from '@keystone-next/keystone/testing'